vinkamath/flashcards/README.md

-# Flashcards
+# A Thousand Flashcards
-We want to print 1500 flashcards.
-For a smaller number, we would manually download and caption images and combine them into a single PDF that can be sent over for printing.
-However, at this scale, we need to automate the entire proess.
+Our toddler loves flashcards.
+Inhales them, infact.
+The enthusiastic parents that we are, we would like to have an endless supply of flashcards to keep up with our son's varcious apetite for flashcards.
+There are only so many you can buy.
+What then?
+How do you print a thousand flashcards?

+Can we use generative AI to help us generate printable flashcard files?
+Ideally, we would like to be able to create a printable PDF based off a single prompt
 ## The Process
-1. Create a list of categories and objects
+1. **List**: Create a list of categorized objects
-1. Download or generate an image for each subject
+1. **Generate**: Use a texttoimage model to generate images
-1. Caption the images
+1. **Caption**: Caption each image
-1. Combine the images into a single PDF
+1. **Combine**: Convert captioned images into a printable PDF

-## List
+### List
-Use a GPT to generate a list.
-Start category names with `#`.
-For example:
+We use a chat completion LLM to generate a human readable list of objects.
+Category names start with `#`.
+Here is an example:
 ```
 # Animals
 Alligator